Aras Kaya

-Aras Kaya (born Amos Kibitok on 4 April 1994 in Kenya) is a Turkish suspended long-distance runner.
+Aras Kaya (born Amos Kibitok on 4 April 1994 in Kenya) is a Kenyan-born, Turkish long-distance runner.
 He won the silver medal in the 3000 metres steeplechase at the 2016 European Athletics Championships.
 Kaya earned four individual medals at the European Cross Country Championships, including two golds.

-He tested positive for erythropoietin (EPO) on 25 September 2022 and was subsequently banned by Athletics Integrity Unit for 3 years starting on 4 December 2022.
+He transferred his international representation from Kenya to Turkey in July 2016.

+In December 2022, Kaya was issued with a three-year ban by the Athletics Integrity Unit after admitting to an anti-doping rule violation after testing positive for erythropoietin (EPO).
 All his results from 25 September 2022 onwards were disqualified.